Emilia Clarke got some great Star Wars advice from a Game of Thrones co-star

 Enter Gwendoline Christie, who cut her acting teeth playing fan-favourite warrior Brienne of Tarth in Game of Thrones before joining the cast of Star Wars: The Force Awakens and The Last Jedi as the chrome-plated baddie Captain Phasma, and who was more than happy to give some tips to the Mother of Dragons.

-“I absolutely did [ask her],” Clarke told RadioTimes.com.
+“I absolutely did [ask her],” Clarke told RadioTimes.com in a video interview (below).
 “We definitely talked about it quite a lot.”

 - Solo: A Star Wars Story reviews round-up – Alden Ehrenreich impresses as young Han